BioBoost/course-object-oriented-programming-with-cpp/exceptions/exceptions.md

 [include](code/custom_exceptions/include/cannot_divide_by_zero_exception.h)

+The C++ Standard library provides a base class specifically designed to declare objects to be thrown as exceptions.
+It is called `std::exception` and is defined in the `<exception>` header.
+This class has a virtual member function called `what()` that returns a null-terminated character sequence (of type `char *`) and that can be overwritten in derived classes to contain some sort of description of the exception.

 ## Catching all exceptions

 The catch-all clause `catch (...)` matches exceptions of any type.
 If present, it has to be the last catch clause.